top of page

 Limits

-Limits describe the value that a function approaches as its input gets closer to a particular point.
+Limits describe the value that a function approaches as its input gets closer to a specific number.

 Differentiation

 Differentiation is the process of finding the derivative of a function.
-It measures how a quantity changes with respect to changes in another variable, typically representing instantaneous rate of change or slope.
+Derivatives measure how a quantity changes with respect to changes in the input, typically representing instantaneous rate of change or slope.

 Derivatives of Trigonometric and Logarithmic Functions

-These derivatives follow specific rules (e.g., derivative of sin(x) is cos(x), derivative of ln(x) is 1/x).
-Mastering these rules is essential for analyzing functions involving trigonometric or logarithmic expressions.
+These derivatives follow specific rules: derivative of sin(x) is cos(x), derivative of ln(x) is 1/x.

 Curve-Sketching

-Curve-sketching uses derivatives and other function properties to understand a graph’s behavior.
+Curve-sketching uses derivatives and other function properties to estimate a graph’s behaviour.
 This includes identifying intercepts, increasing/decreasing intervals, concavity, asymptotes, and critical points to produce an accurate sketch of the function.

 Anti-Derivatives

-An anti-derivative is a function whose derivative gives the original function.
-It represents the reverse process of differentiation and forms the basis of integration.
+An anti-derivative is a function whose derivative gives the original function if you have the it's derivative.
+It represents the reverse process of differentiation and is the basis of integration.

 Integration